dmitriid/blueredis/README.markdown

 Each edge is represented by the following keys:

+* `edge:ID`, edge id.
+This one is used to test if an edge exists
 * `edge:ID:label`, a string containing the edge's label
 * `edge:ID:in`, index of "in" vertex
 * `edge:ID:out`, index of "out" vertex